Next-Generation Compiler Technologies

 Don Badie: What's causing the renewed interest in compilers now?

 Steve Hikida: In the last five years there's been a dramatic increase in complexity and diversity of modern hardware.
-To punctuate this, Intel recently launched the Intel® Max Series product family with two leading-edge products for HPC and AI: Sapphire Rapids and Ponte Vecchio
+To punctuate this, Intel recently launched the Intel® Max Series product family with two leading-edge products for HPC and AI: Sapphire Rapids and Ponte Vecchio.

 Many compilers are tailored to specific workloads and hardware platforms.
 To fully embrace the increased complexity and diversity of hardware and software frameworks used, it's important that compiler technology become more open, flexible, and transparent.

-† [Authors note : Respectively, these are the Intel® Xeon® CPU Max Series and Intel® Data Center CPU Max Series.]
+† Author's note: Respectively, these are the Intel® Xeon® CPU Max Series and Intel® Data Center CPU Max Series.

 Intel's Move to LLVM*

-DB: You talked about more intelligence being added into compilers beyond updates that add performance and capture new language capabilities.
+Don: You talked about more intelligence being added into compilers beyond updates that add performance and capture new language capabilities.
 Can you discuss an example?

 With millions of permutations, this is a daunting challenge.
 Choosing the right optimizations and heuristics for compiler transformations is often a game of best guesses, which leads to not optimal optimizations.
 This is where AI and machine learning can help identify the best choices for a specific source code.
 For example, AI can help identify the ideal heuristic and set of optimizations.

 Another area that AI can help with is security.
-Today’s security specialists use application security scanning tools to help identify security vulnerabilities within source code; this is a separate additional step to software development.
-As compilers adopt technologies like MLIR [multi-level intermediate representation], more information about the source language can be preserved, allowing security intelligence to automatically identify and remediate vulnerabilities during compile time.
+Today's security specialists use application security scanning tools to help identify security vulnerabilities within source code; this is a separate additional step to software development.
+As compilers adopt technologies like MLIR (multilevel intermediate representation), more information about the source language can be preserved, allowing security intelligence to automatically identify and remediate vulnerabilities during compile time.

 Figure 1.
 Discussion on Intel's motivation for embracing LLVM*

-Optimizing Parallel Simulation Platform
+Optimize a Parallel Simulation Platform

-SH: Often we see organizations running on older compiler technology, as upgrading can be an afterthought.
+Steve: Often we see organizations running on older compiler technology, as upgrading can be an afterthought.
 For instance, we just published a case study with Alibaba Cloud* and DP Technology.
-[Alibaba is a leader in cloud computing and AI;DP Technology is a pioneer in AI and molecular simulation algorithms.]
-DP needed to run LAMMPS* [Large-scale Atomic/Molecular Massively Parallel Simulator] workloads, which are particularly challenging due to their complex simulations and changing dynamics.
+[Alibaba is a leader in cloud computing and AI; DP Technology* is a pioneer in AI and molecular simulation algorithms.]
+DP needed to run LAMMPS [Large-scale Atomic/Molecular Massively Parallel Simulator] workloads, which are particularly challenging due to their complex simulations and changing dynamics.

-They chose Alibaba Cloud’s Elastic High-Performance Computing [E-HPC], a cloud-native, full-stack, high-performance computing PaaS platform in China.
+They chose Alibaba Cloud's Elastic High-Performance Computing [E-HPC], a cloud-native, full-stack, high-performance computing PaaS platform in China.
 DP originally compiled its LAAMPS workload on GCC* 10.2.
-Using the Intel® oneAPI DPC++/C++ Compiler and Intel® MPI library, they were able to improve performance 16.2%.
-And that’s just by recompiling with our latest compiler and adding a more optimized library.
+Using the Intel® oneAPI DPC++/C++ Compiler and Intel® MPI library, they were able to improve performance by 16.2%.
+And that's just by recompiling with our latest compiler and adding a more optimized library.

 After fine-tuning the process and thread combinations, they improved performance roughly 45.2% compared to GCC and MPICH.